Resident Return (Subclass 159) Visa For Certain Norfolk Island Residents

 The Resident Return (Subclass 159) visa was created when the Norfolk Island was integrated into the Australian migration zone (on 1 July 2016) and the Migration Act was extended to include Norfolk Island.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa